The inside track on Outsider Art — the artists to know

 Fibre artist Judith Scott (1943-2005) is renowned for her intricately wrapped sculptures that transform everyday found objects into cocoon-like, abstracted forms.
 From 1987 until her death in 2005, Scott worked at the Creative Growth Art Center, Oakland, California, where she developed her singular artistic voice.

 Delicately and carefully enveloping her chosen supports with layers of yarn, cloth and other fibres, Scott engages in a painstaking sculptural process through which she engages with the world around her.
 The artist was extremely close to her twin sister, and many of her works feature pairs or variations on themes of duality.

 Scott was born with Down’s Syndrome and lost her hearing early in life; art became her main method of communication, and her lasting legacy.
-Scott’s art was the subject of a major retrospective at the Brooklyn Museum, New York, from October 2014 through to March 2015, and is held in the collections of the Museum of Modern Art, New York, the American Folk Art Museum, New York, and the Museum of Everything in London.
+Scott’s art was the subject of a major retrospective at the Brooklyn Museum, New York, in 2014-15, and is held in the collections of the Museum of Modern Art and the American Folk Art Museum, both in New York, and the Museum of Everything in London.

 George Widener (b.
 1962) has always been able to calculate numbers and patterns far beyond the capacity of an ordinary person.
 Diagnosed with Asperger’s Syndrome, he is recognised as a numerical savant, keeping a series of notebooks in which he records meaningful dates, numbers and historical events.
 Dates, in particular, are important to the artist, who has stated that they are ‘not a single static item’ but ‘part of a vast interconnected network’.
 For Widener, ‘the dates of the last century have a dynamic connection to the dates of today as well as the future’.